chrisbermejo/Project-Management-Tool/README.md

 # expressjs-database

-First time setting up express js with mongoDB
+This project is a first-time setup for building an Express.js application with MongoDB.

-# 2-16-2023
+## Project Status

-Connected to MongoDB using mongoose.
+As of 2-16-2023, the project has successfully connected to MongoDB using Mongoose.
+Currently, a simple form UI is implemented, and I'm currently working on setting up the necessary routes.

-So far just a simple form ui and working on the routes.
+## Planned Features

-Planning
+### Future updates:

-  -login page
+- Login page
-  -cookies
+- Cookies to keep user session active
-    -after a certain amount of time, you'll have to relog -once logged in, database page
+- Automatic re-login after a certain period of inactivity
-  -similar formatting to php project
+- Database page accessible after logging in
- //
+- Similar formatting to a previously-built PHP project